Hirmuolio/Contract-analyzer/README.md

 * All blueprint copies, abyssal modules and other items that are not available on Jita market are valued as worthless.
 If a contract wants to pay for a bluoeprint the script will think the payment is pure profit as you are giving worthless item in return.
 * Only item exchange contracts are looked at.
 Auction and hauling contracts are ignored.
 * The value estimations are based on the current highest buy order and current lowest sell order in Jita.
 The real value may be difrerent (beware the contract scam).
+* The Forge region includes areas other than Jita.

 ## Requirements:
 * Python 3